-with programming essentials and then using this knowledge to solve real world problems with computer applications.
+This class takes an applied approach to programming, starting with programming essentials.
+Students will then use this knowledge to solve real world problems with computer applications.

-Before this course i knew absolutely nothing about coding, but at the end I made a fully functioning game with my partner using the knowledge we learned. -Summer College Learn to Code student, 2018.
+Before this course I knew absolutely nothing about coding, but at the end I made a fully functioning game with my partner using the knowledge we learned. ~ Summer College Learn to Code student, 2018

 Learn more about Learn to Code: